Lots of our readers ask us how to speed up a slow, old iPhone. It’s a common problem.

 6. Kill automatic background processes

 Getting rid of automated features will help keep your iPhone running faster, and help extend your battery life as well.
 If you're still running iOS 6, you can skip this step as Apple didn't introduce these features until iOS 7.

 Tap Settings > General > Background App Refresh and turn Background App Refresh off.

-Both of these are luxury items.
-You don’t need them and you'll see a big boost in battery life as well as a noticeable increase in performance.
+You don't need these processes going on in the background and you'll see a big boost in battery life as well as a noticeable increase in performance if you stop them.